utrains/Utrains_python_script/python_projects/project11.md

 ## Write a script that will check if all AWS users have been created correctly as far as password, MFA set up and tag.
-Then, delete uncorrect users and notify the security team by email.
+Then, delete incorrect users and notify the security team by email.
 This script should run every day for security purposes.

+## Attach policies for IAM and SES to the role of your lambda function in AWS.

 ## The script is below: